-The nation's capital fostered the work of the loosely affiliated movement nown as the Washington Color School in the 1950s, though Mr. Gilliam arrived just after the departure of two of his idols, Morris Louis and Kenneth Noland.
+The nation's capital fostered the work of the loosely affiliated movement known as the Washington Color School in the 1950s, though Mr. Gilliam arrived just after the departure of two of his idols, Morris Louis and Kenneth Noland.
 "We were the so-called third generation," Mr. Gilliam said.

-But there was a hitch in terms of achieving wider renown. started to make it in Washington, they didn't want you to show in New York," Mr. Gilliam said of the "covetous" dealers to the north.
-Asked whether it hindered his career, he said no
+But there was a hitch in terms of achieving wider renown.
+"Once you started to make it in Washington, they didn't want you to show in New York," Mr. Gilliam said of the "covetous" dealers to the north.
+Asked whether it hindered his career, he said no. GABRIELLA DEMCZUR FOR THE NEW YORK TIMES to his draping breakthrough.
+"That was radical," said the San Francisco collector Pamela Joyner, who specializes in the work of African-American abstract artists and owns more than a dozen of Mr. Gilliam's works.

-'You need a place to think, you need a place to work, and New York is much more political and combative."
-Mr. Gilliam said.
+"You need a place to think, you need a place to work, and New York is much more political and combative," Mr. Gilliam said.
 "In Washington, you have the trees and Rock Creek Park.
 Make your paintings, and be your own critic."

-That strategy worked, insofar as it led to his draping breakthrough.
+That strategy worked, insofar as it led